Cahuilla

 - Traditional Healers

-- Traditional healers, known as 'páxan', use herbal medicine and spiritual guidance to treat ailments.
-They hold respected positions within the community.
+- Healers use herbal medicine, rituals, and spiritual guidance to treat ailments.

 - Gender Roles In Healthcare

-- Historically, both men and women have roles in healthcare, with women often serving as midwives and herbalists, while men may take on roles as spiritual healers.
+- Traditionally, both men and women have roles in healthcare, with specific tasks often divided by gender.

 - Healthcare Barriers